 This round-up of low calorie fruits are all under 100 calories and ideal for weight loss.
 From apples to raspberries, from strawberries to pineapple, there are plenty of lower calorie fruit to choose from.

-If you’re looking for a low calorie snack, simple desserts option, or quick low calorie breakfast idea, these low calorie fruits are a perfect choice.
-Not only are they low in calories, but they also count towards your five-a-day making them healthy all around.
+If you’re looking for a low calorie snack (opens in new tab), simple desserts option, or quick low calorie breakfast (opens in new tab) idea, these low calorie fruits are a perfect choice.
+Not only are they low in calories and great if you're keeping track of how many calories you burn (opens in new tab) but they also count towards your five-a-day making them healthy all around.

 We spoke to nutritionist Mina Khan, who has been providing nutritional advice for over 25 years, to find out more about the health benefits of these low calorie fruits.

 Here’s our roundup of low calorie fruits all under 100 calories…

 Calories: 32 per apple | Five-a-day count: One apple = one

 An apple a day keeps the doctor away, and the weight off.
 Nutrient-rich apples contain a flavonoid called quercetin, which is thought to lower the risk of chronic disease.
 And one small apple is just around 32 calories.

 “One medium-sized apple counts as one of your five a day, so this is a really easy option to just grab when you’re on the go.
 Apples are high in fiber, vitamin C, and numerous antioxidants,” says Mina, founder of nutraceutical company Formulate Health (opens in new tab).
 Just remember that there tends to be more vitamin in raw vs cooked food (opens in new tab) because of the way the nutrient reacts to heat and processing methods.